collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git branch
 ```

-Create and switch to a branch (note how local files switch to the files of the branch you switch to)
+Create and checkout (switch) to a feature branch (note how the local files switch to the files of the branch you are checked out on, exactly the same at first, but if you make a change in a branch and then switch back and forth between branches, you can see the difference)

 ```bash
 $ git checkout -b <branch-name>
 ```

-If not working from within the branch you are branching off of, need to specify which branch branching off of
+If not working from within the branch you are branching off of, need to specify which branch branching off of (remember, you are branching off the branch you intend your change to be merged into)

 ```bash
 $ git checkout -b <branch-name> <branch-branching-off-of>